A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Experimental Evaluations

-To validate the effectiveness of CrisisSpot, we have compared it with existing unimodal and multimodal state-of-the-art benchmarks on our TSEqD dataset. \paragraph{Performance Comparison for Informative Task} \mbox{}\\ We have conducted a comparative analysis of CrisisSpot against both unimodal and multimodal state-of-the-art models.
-As indicated in~\autoref{Table 8}, CrisisSpot achieved an accuracy of 84.42\%, a precision of 84.57\%, a recall of 96.20\%, and an F1-score of 90.01\% for the Informative Task.
-CrisisSpot exhibited substantial performance in comparison to unimodal and multimodal state-of-the-art benchmarks, demonstrating significant improvements in all evaluation metrics as discussed in~\autoref{EM}.Moreover, our results are compared with those of FixMatchLS$_{\text{img+eda}}$ (referenced in \cite{FixMatchLS}), RoBERTaMFT (cited in \cite{RoBERTaMFT}), and DMCC (mentioned in \cite{DMCC}).
-Furthermore, CrisisSpot displayed noteworthy improvements, surpassing FixMatchLS by 5.70\% in precision, 9.0\% in recall, and 7.73\% in F1-score.
-In the case of RoBERTaMFT, our approach outperformed it by 8.68\% in accuracy and 10.83\% in the F1-score.
-Additionally, when compared to DMCC, our method exhibited performance gains of 3.32\% in accuracy, 0.42\% in precision, 6.07\% in recall, and 2.98\% in F1-score.
-Furthermore, we benchmark CrisisSpot against SCBD\cite{CABD}, MANN\cite{MANN}, and CAMM\cite{CAMM}, demonstrating that our approach outperforms all these multimodal state-of-the-art methods by substantial margins across all evaluation metrics.
-These comprehensive comparisons underscore the effectiveness of our CrisisSpot in the context of disaster content classification.
+The results, as presented in \autoref{Table7}, showcase CrisisSpot's impressive performance metrics.
+For the Informative Task, CrisisSpot achieves an accuracy of 84.42\%, a precision of 84.57\%, a recall of 96.20\%, and an F1-score of 90.01\%.
+These metrics demonstrate significant improvements over both unimodal and multimodal state-of-the-art benchmarks, highlighting CrisisSpot's superiority in disaster content classification.
+In comparison to RoBERTaMFT, CrisisSpot outperforms it by 8.68\% in accuracy and 10.83\% in the F1-score.
+Similarly, when benchmarked against DMCC, CrisisSpot exhibits performance gains of 3.32\% in accuracy, 0.42\% in precision, 6.07\% in recall, and 2.98\% in F1-score.
+These results emphasize CrisisSpot's consistent superiority over other methods across various evaluation metrics.
+Furthermore, CrisisSpot is compared against SCBD \citep{CABD}, MANN \citep{MANN}, and CAMM \citep{CAMM}, all of which represent multimodal state-of-the-art methods.
+Notably, CrisisSpot outperforms these methods by substantial margins across all evaluation metrics.
+This comprehensive comparison underscores the robustness and effectiveness of CrisisSpot in the context of disaster content classification.
+In conclusion, the superior performance exhibited by CrisisSpot reaffirms its position as an advanced solution for disaster content classification.
+By surpassing existing benchmarks, CrisisSpot demonstrates its ability to leverage both unimodal and multimodal information effectively, thereby enhancing decision-making processes in crisis scenarios.